google-code-export/owlcms/distribution/README.txt

 3) Finalize and publish
   - commit all modified directories with "Release x.y.z" as comment
+  - publish Wiki
+    	- tag wiki with "x.y.z"
+  		- push
   - Exit Eclipse

-  Use SourceTree to finalize the release
+  - Use SourceTree to finalize the code release
-  	- tag both repositories with "x.y.z"
+  	- Use Hg Flow to finish release
-  	- push (make sure checkbox is checked in Hg flow) Restart Eclipse
+  	- push the tag (make sure checkbox is checked)
+  - Restart Eclipse
   - in project "distribution" run the maven goals:   antrun:run     (under eclipse "upload to code.google.com.launch") (this will send the files to the code.google.com/p/owlcms site)